Retail Flooring Stores

 • Cost: It is more affordable, often priced between $0.50 and $2 per square foot, making it a budget-friendly option.

-Environmental Impact and Health Considerations
+environmental impact and Health Considerations

-Both LVP and traditional vinyl are made from PVC, which has environmental and health implications due to the release of volatile organic compounds (VOCs).
+Both LVP and traditional vinyl are made from PVC, which has environmental and health implications due to the release of Volatile Organic Compounds (VOCs).
 However, many manufacturers are now producing lower-VOC options to address these concerns.

 Conclusion